 All video footage was viewed and the number of bites taken from the S. ilicifolium by each species and size (total length, TL) was recorded.
-During video analysis, we marked the ends of scale bar for each video on the screen and estimated the body length (Total length, TL) of each fish that enter the experimental plot and foraged.
+The first 20 min of each video was discarded to minimize potential diver interference and the following 3 h 30 mins was view During video analysis, we marked the ends of scale bar for each video on the screen and estimated the body length (Total length, TL) of each fish that enter the experimental plot and foraged.
 The size of individual fishes that were not clearly visible or recorded at angles that prevented accurate measurements (<2% or ~40 individuals) were visually estimated (i.e. head size) from previously measured conspecifics.
+Body size of fishes observed feeding within our plots was small, with the majority of individuals being 23 to 27 cm TL (table S1).
 Size estimates for each species were converted to biomass using published length-weight relationships [5].
-To account for variation in the feeding impact of fishes related to body size we used mass-standardised bites, calculated as the product of body mass and number of bite following [6].
+To account for variation in the feeding impact of fishes related to body size we used mass-standardised bites, calculated as the product of body mass and number of bites following [6].

 Supplemental Results

 Table S1.
-The mean body length, body length range, estimated body depth number of independent feeding observations for six species of herbivorous fish within each treatment (object control and predator model).
+The mean body length, body length range, estimated body depth, number of independent feeding observations, and total number of bites per species for six species of herbivorous fish within each treatment (object control and predator model).
 Note: since individual fishes may move in and out of video frame, n is the number of times that a particular species was observed, not the total number of individuals.